-Zierikzee is a charming stronghold town with a rich nautical history.
-Tourists like to visit.
-To make the ancient town even more attractive, the parking lots for visitors are moved outside the centre.
-Bureau B+B made a master plan for the public space and designed the renovation of the Harbor Square and the Harbor Park.
+Zierikzee is a charming town with a rich nautical history that attracts many tourists.
+In order to increase the flow of tourists and draw greater amounts of visitors, Bureau B+B made a master plan for the public space and designed the renovation of the Harbor Square and the Harbor Park.

 Public Space Master Plan

-The historical centre of Zierikzee is very compact.
-A city wall with a canal and gates surrounds it.
-In Bureau B+B’s master plan, the contrast between outside and inside the stronghold is enhanced by designing the centre as a coherent unity.
-The same mix of natural stone and brick pavement is used all over the centre, applied in different combinations.
-All street furniture is part of the same family and the regulations for advertisement and terraces are tightened.
-The fragmented landscaping along the canal is transformed into a recognizable unity with the allure that suits an old fortress.
+The historical centre of Zierikzee is compact.
+It consists of a small city wall, a canal, and surrounding gates.
+In Bureau B+B’s master plan, the contrast between outside and inside the town is enhanced by designing the center as a coherent unity.
+The same mix of natural stone and brick pavement covers the inside central area.
+The street furniture has the same language and the regulations for advertising and terraces have been tightened.
+The fragmented landscape along the canal is transformed into a recognizable unit with the atmosphere of an old fortress.

 Inside the centre, four types of streets are defined: alleys, entrance streets, core streets and residential streets.
-For each type, a principal profile was designed.
-This allows visitors to find their way easily and enhances the routing between the parking lots and the core area of the town.
-Subdued signposting supports the routing.
+A principal profile was designed for each allowing visitors to easily find their way.
+The routing between parking lots and the core area of the town was updated and is now easily accessible and clear.

 Harbor Square – Harbor Park – Old Harbor

 In the Old Harbor, the Oosterschelde estuary flows into Zierikzee.
 The shifting tides are clearly visible.
 Originally, the Harbor Square and the Harbor Park were also part of the Old Harbor.
 Today, they still form a spatial unity.
-Bureau B+B’s design enhances this unity.
-A frame of brick pavement ties the three spaces together.
-Lines of sight further strengthen the relation.
+Bureau B+B’s design enhances this quality by creating a frame of brick pavement that connects the three distinctive spaces.
 A pattern of flowing lines in the natural stone paving represent the channels in the Oosterschelde.
 Because the parking lot was moved from the Harbor Square, the open space can now be used for markets, terraces and events.
-Before the renovation, the harbor Park was not accessible.
-Thanks to a new path, people can now approach the water through the park.
-On the head of the Old Harbor, a board walk stairway leads to the water.
+Before the renovation, the Harbor Park was inaccessible.
+Due to a new path, people can now approach the water through the park.
+In addition to the new path, on the head of the Old Harbor, a boardwalk staircase leads to the water.

-The modest design of the square brings out the facades of the monumental buildings.
-The individual buildings got their own traditional doorsteps back.
+The modest design of the square highlights the facades of the monumental buildings.
+The individual buildings are allocated their own traditional doorsteps.
 The red-brown brick mix is inspired by the color of rose madder, blood corral and stained sails.
-In the middle of the Harbor Square a water element is integrated into the pavement.
-The water flows into a hidden gutter.
+In the middle of the Harbor Square a water element is integrated into the pavement where the water flows into a hidden gutter.
 In the Harbor Park stands a replica of a frog fountain.
-The street furniture is decorated with a pattern derived from the filigree of traditional buttons.
+The street furniture is decorated with a pattern derived from the detailing of traditional lacework known to Zierikzee

 Foto’s: Frans Hanswijk en Bureau B+B